Frequently Asked Questions

 To meet the Harris-Galveston Subsidence District and Fort Bend Subsidence District regulations, the WHCRWA has partnered with the NFBWA to deliver the SWSP.

-The SWSP will supply surface water from Lake Houston by way of the City of Houston’s Northeast Water Purification Plant, through approximately 35 miles of a 7-foot and 8-footdiameter pipeline and two large pump stations.
+The SWSP will supply surface water from Lake Houston by way of the City of Houston’s Northeast Water Purification Plant, through over 55 miles of large-diameter pipeline and two large pump stations.
+These transmission pipelines will vary in diameter from 96 inches to 42 inches, depending on the pipeline segment.

-The SWSP starts at the City of Houston’s Northeast Water Purification Plant and extends to the west through north Houston to west Harris County.
+The SWSP starts at the City of Houston’s Northeast Water Purification Plant and extends to the west through north Houston to west Harris County, with segments that run south and southwest to north Fort Bend County.